ravelaso/Virtualization-In-Linux/Writerside/topics/VM-Configuration.md

   </devices>
 ```

-You can see my if02-event-kbd has the options grab grabToggle and repeat, this is the device which recognized better in my machine.
+You'll notice that my `if02-event-kbd` device has the `grab`, `grabToggle`, and `repeat` options.
+This is because this device is better recognized on my machine compared to the standard `-event-kbd`.
-Instead of the regular -event-kbd.
-For you, it might work with the regular one, or you might have to use one of the if02.
+You might find that the standard device works for you, or you might need to use one of the `if02` devices.

-In either case, you need to also pass the default -event-kbd if you needed the if02 as you see in my example.
+Regardless, if you needed to use the `if02` device, you also need to pass the default `-event-kbd`, as shown in my example.

-#### Check
+### Verification

-If we boot the machine now, the VM will take instantly control over our mouse and keyboard, if you press ``CTRL + CTRL``, both CTRL buttons on your keyboard, the mouse and keyboard should respond back in the host.
-If that is not the case, please check the step before.
+If you boot the machine now, the VM will immediately take control of your mouse and keyboard.
+By pressing `CTRL + CTRL` (both CTRL keys on your keyboard at the same time), the mouse and keyboard should revert back to the host.
+If this doesn't happen, please revisit the previous step.

 ## GPU pass-through

-This is actually an easy one, we just isolated the graphics card, so we can just go over the GUI (virt-manager), click on
+Passing through the GPU is a straightforward process, thanks to the previous isolation steps.
-'Add Hardware' and select "PCI Host Device", we should find our NVIDIA VGA and its Audio Device, we need to add both.
+Simply open the GUI (Virt-Manager), click on 'Add Hardware', and select "PCI Host Device".
+Here, you should find your NVIDIA VGA and its Audio Device.
+Make sure to add both.

-Now the VM will have direct access to it.
+With these steps, the VM will now have direct access to the GPU.

 ## Disable Virtual Monitor

-In my setup I use a DisplayPort cable connected to my monitor second input,
+If your setup includes a second input to your monitor via a DisplayPort cable,
-so I do not need to see or have a screen sharing of the machine.
+you might not need a virtual monitor or screen sharing for your machine.

-Therefore, I will disable spice, and the monitor (virtual one).
+In this case, you can disable Spice and the virtual monitor.

-For that, we need to remove these entries from the XML all at once.
+To do this, you'll need to remove the following entries from the XML file:

 ```xml
 ...